chipycodingworkshop/CodingWorkshops/problems/py101/testing/README.md

 - Which version of python is getting used?
 - How many tests pass, skipped and how long did it take?
 - Note a new directory `htmlcov` was created.
 We will revisit this in Exericse 5.
-- What happens when you run the `make` command again
+- What is difference in output when you run the `make` command again?

 # 5. Exercise 2: Run the program